 Diagnosis of leg arthritis by a doctor may involve the following

-- Detailed medical history: This may involve questions about the symptoms including their onset and severity, any underlying health conditions, any history of injury or surgery and family history of any related health conditions.
+- Detailed medical history: This may involve questions about the symptoms including their onset and severity, any underlying health conditions, any history of injury or surgery, and family history of any related health conditions.
 The doctor may also ask if you are on any medications or supplements.

-- Physical examination: A thorough physical examination will be done to look for
+- Physical examination: A thorough physical examination will be done to look for the following:

-- Imaging studies: These are crucial because they help the doctor to see the condition of the involved bones, joint spaces and muscles.
-Imaging studies such as X-ray, computed tomography (CT) scan and magnetic resonance imaging (MRI) may be done.
+- Imaging studies: These are crucial because they help the doctor to see the condition of the involved bones, joint spaces, and muscles.
+Imaging studies such as X-ray, computed tomography (CT) scan, and magnetic resonance imaging (MRI) may be done.